dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Image.md

 ### initialOrigin

-Endpoint to use the first time the image is retrieved
+Endpoint to use the first time the image is retrieved.
+This allows an initial ingest from a short term s3 bucket (for example) but subsequent references from an https URI.

 |domain|range|readonly|writeonly|